 The Western Mediterranean is a traditional and consolidated tourist destination in the region, in particular its northern rim.
 Taken together, fisheries and aquaculture are the second most important activity in terms of GVA and employment.
 Goods transport (circa 700 million tons of freight and 14 million TEU traffic) represent close to 40% of Mediterranean values.

-MSP in the Western Mediterranean
+Countries and MSP in the Western Mediterranean

-Cooperation between Member States in Western Mediterranean has been promoted through several actions initiated by organisations such as the UNEP/MAP, or the working group on IMP-MED.
+MSP cooperation between Member States in Western Mediterranean has been promoted through several actions initiated by organisations such as the UNEP/MAP, or the working group on IMP-MED.
 Further cooperation has also been developed thanks to projects such as SIMWESTMED (Supporting Maritime Spatial Planning in the Western Mediterranean region) or AMPAMED (Areas Marinas Protegidas del Mediterráneo) which carried out cross-border initiatives in the region.

 UNEP/MAP was firstly created to address marine pollution issues and includes now integrated coastal zone spatial planning (ICZM) and ecosystem-based management (EBM).
 Within ICZM and EBM, it promotes MSP.
 The 20th Ordinary Meeting of the Contracting Parties to the Barcelona Convention, held in December 2017 in Tirana (Albania), adopted the “Conceptual Framework for Marine Spatial Planning” in the Mediterranean Sea.
 The Conceptual Framework for MSP is recognized as a guiding document to facilitate the introduction of this management tool into the implementation of ICZM through the relevant regional framework and within the system of the Barcelona Convention and its Protocols.
 MSP-related aspects are also addressed, for example through the Coastal Area Management Programme (CAMPs) managed by PAP/RAC.
 Moreover, SPA/RAC is active in the field of MSP with some joint actions with the EC to promote establishing SPAMIs (Special Protected Areas of Mediterranean Interest) in open seas, including deep seas (MedOpenSea project).
 In addition to that, it is involved in other actions targeting the definition of EBSAs (Ecologically and Biologically Significant Areas) in the Mediterranean, under the framework of the Convention for Biological Diversity (CBD).One of UNEP MAP’s initiatives is the creation of supporting infrastructures, the Regional Activity Centres (RACs).
 Their main objective is to promote information sharing and communications between MAP stakeholders and the wider user community.
 There are six Regional Activity Centres across the Mediterranean: